-RISEbio is a National Science Foundation funded scholarship program that bridges social integration, vertical mentoring, and an authentic research experience to enhance student academic success.
+RISEbio is a National Science Foundation funded program that bridges social integration, vertical mentoring, and an authentic research experience to enhance student academic success.

 Prospective students submit an application to become a RISEbio scholar.
 If selected, you join the RISEbio learning community and select a research stream.